ecmwf/ecflow/releng/imachination/k8s/README.md

 The ecFlow server starts **halted**, including after a `restart` or a `reload`: no job is submitted until an `ecflow_client --https --restart` (or the corresponding action in `ecflow_ui`) is issued.
-The suites are recovered from the checkpoint file, which is kept in the workspace.
+The suites are recovered from the checkpoint file, which is kept in `/state` (see "The administrator's files").

 ## From a suite on disk to a suite running on the server

-The workspace directory (`../ecflow/workspace` by default) is mounted into the ecFlow server, and into its SFTP sidecar, as `/workspace`, which is also its `ECF_HOME`: it holds what the users provide and what the suites produce, and the log of the server. `ECF_FILES` is set to `/workspace/files`.
-Files written in the workspace on the host are therefore seen by the server immediately, and job outputs written by the server appear on the host.
+The workspace is the PersistentVolumeClaim `ecflow-workspace`, mounted into the ecFlow server, and into its SFTP sidecar, as `/workspace`, which is also its `ECF_HOME`: it holds what the users provide and what the suites produce, and the log of the server. `ECF_FILES` is set to `/workspace/files`.
+The claim is served by the default storage class of the cluster, so the same manifests apply to kind and to a managed cluster; the workspace is not a directory of the host, and is reached through the SFTP sidecar, `kubectl exec` or `kubectl cp`.
+A new volume is owned by root: an init container gives it to the user `ecflow` of the image (1000:1000), group-writable, before the server and the sidecar start.
 What only the administrator manages is kept elsewhere (see "The administrator's files").

 To run a suite:

 1. Copy the task scripts and include files into the workspace, under the paths that the suite definition declares (`ECF_FILES`, `ECF_INCLUDE`), and create the directory tree of `ECF_OUT`, which the server does not create.
-Without access to the workspace directory, upload them with `sftp` or `scp` (see "Delivering files with sftp or scp"), or with `kubectl cp`:
+Upload them with `sftp` or `scp` (see "Delivering files with sftp or scp"), or with `kubectl cp`:

    ```bash
    POD=$(kubectl -n imachination get pod -l app=ecflow-server -o name | cut -d/ -f2)